qasar/qasar.github.io/books.md

 <p>Steve Martin</p>

-<p>Unsurprisingly maybe, there are many similarities to starting a stand up career and being a founder.
-Stand up is one of my favorite forms of entertainment because how unvarnished it is.
+<p>Unsurprisingly maybe, there are many similarities to starting a stand-up career and being a founder.
+Stand up is one of my favorite forms of entertainment because of how unvarnished it is.
 You can't fake being a good stand up comedian.
-Similarly you can't fake building a great product.
-Martin, without any pretension, revels the struggle of the art.
+Similarly, you can't fake building a great product.
+Martin, without any pretension, reveals the struggle of the art.
 The book is both honest, entertaining and moving.</p>
 </div>
 <hr>